tryoxiss/atkinson-hyperlegible-pro/README.md

 "Download the Font …and change the world!"

-#### Instructions for Installing the Font
+### Instructions for Installing the Font

-* Download the .zip file [from Github](https://github.com/googlefonts/atkinson-hyperlegible/archive/main.zip) (for now, and in future, from Google Fonts)
+* Download the .zip file [from Github](https://github.com/googlefonts/atkinson-hyperlegible/archive/main.zip)
 * Extract the file to reveal additional folders inside.
 Find the Open Type Format (.otf) files for the four Atkinson Hyperlegible fonts (regular, italic, bold, bold italic) inside the “fonts/otf” folder.
 * Note that only the otf files are needed to install the font on a computer, and there are five additional font formats in the “Web Fonts” folder for use on the web.
 * On Windows 10: Double-click the font file, then click the “Install” button in the font preview window that opens.
 The font will be installed.
 Alternatively, right-click on the file and choose “Install” from the pop-up menu that appears.